Embracing New Beginnings: Our Journey as Empty Nesters

 Roughly ten years ago I wrote this blog: Turning 40

 As I sit down to write this blog post, I can’t help but feel a little bit amused at the thought of dispensing advice to those who fear turning 50.
 You see, most of my friends are ten years younger than me, my wife is 12 years younger than me, and I remember vividly how they used to poke fun at me when I turned 50.
-Now, here I am, ten years later, still standing and feeling pretty good!
+Now, here I am turning 60, ten years later, still standing and feeling pretty good!

 Turning 50 is a bit like hitting a milestone in a video game.
 You’ve made it past the beginner level, and you’re ready to take on the big bosses.
 Sure, you might have a few more aches and pains than you used to, but you’ve also gained a lot of wisdom and experience along the way.